The Structured Products Law Review: Finland

 ii KYC and anti-money laundering rules

 The Finnish KYC rules have undergone a material change over the past two years, mainly as a result of the revised Act on Prohibition of Money Laundering and Financing of Terrorist Activities in mid-2017.
-However, the markets are still expecting updates to the FSA guidance relevant specifically to financial institutions and, for example, structured products based on the amended legislation.
+Due to the changing nature of the KYC obligations, compliance with the Act should be actively monitored.
 In practice, most parts of the Act are relevant for banks and financial services firms dealing with their counterparties in structured products.
 However, the law is based on the harmonised EU legislation, and there are no major additional obligations compared to the EU level rules.
-The FSA has been rather active in its KYC and anti-money laundering operations.
+The FSA has been active in its KYC and anti-money laundering operations.
 For example, it issued a major penalty fee to one of the largest market participants in late 2019 for the breach of its customer due diligence obligations.

 The KYC rules are based on a bank's obligation to verify a client, its lawful representatives and status.
 The additional obligation to know a client is intended to evaluate and track the client's business and operations on the level of the risks connected to the particular client from the anti-money laundering perspective.
 The client-specific risk evaluation is additional to the evaluations carried out under the MiFID obligations and rules.
 If the initial risk evaluation evidences a requirement to carry out a 'strengthened knowledge procedure', the review concerning the origin and objectives of the client's transactions is more extensive.
 The statutory evaluation of the bank may lead, if there is reason to suspect breach of the relevant legislation, to the obligation of the bank to notify the Anti-Money Laundering Supervision Centre.
 The threshold for making the filing is relatively low in Finland.
 However, there is nothing in structured products themselves making them more susceptible to anti-money laundering claims.
 All banks and financial services companies are obligated to approve internal risk evaluation policies, and the use of inherently complex products or transactions will have to be considered in such a risk evaluation policy.
 Breach of these obligations may lead to a fine of up to €5 million.

 The anti-money laundering rules were amended again in May 2019, increasing notably the list of items that banks and financial services firms will have to include in their KYC and customer risk evaluations.
-Furthermore, Finnish law changes as of 2019, concerning obligations of various entities to register their ultimate beneficial owners in the Trade Register, were extended logically into the anti-money laundering legislation by extending the KYC and customer risk analysis obligations to the ultimate beneficial owners and through the legal ownership chain.
+Furthermore, Finnish law concerning obligations of various entities to register their ultimate beneficial owners in the Trade Register, was extended in 2019, albeit logically, into the anti-money laundering legislation by extending the KYC and customer risk analysis obligations to the ultimate beneficial owners and through the legal ownership chain.
 As the main rule, a person is the beneficial owner under Finnish law if he or she holds over 25 per cent of the ownership or control of an entity.
 While the law does not treat transactions dealing with structured products differently from transactions in other financial instruments, some market actors are likely to use in their customer risk analysis and follow-up queries their policies concerning complex transactions, especially if a transaction is OTC and part of a more complicated arrangement.

 Exchange listing and trading